Where Do You Swim in the East Bay? - 510 Families

 King Pool, Berkeley

-On the UC campus, this large lap pool has a big area for families and a wading pool for toddlers.
+On the UC campus, Strawberry Canyon is a large lap pool with a big area for families and a wading pool for toddlers.
 There is a grassy area to park yourself in for snacks.
+This seasonal pool usually opens around Memorial Day Weekend, but for 2026 this may be delayed due to nearby construction.

 Fees: Day pass fees are $15 for adults, $5 for kids under 12, kids 3 and under are free.
 You must buy admission in person.
-The hours are impossible to remember so you’ll want to check here and possibly this website.
+The hours are impossible to remember so you’ll want to check here.

 Centennial Drive just East of Stadium Rim Way, Berkeley